likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario1/01-DC2_ceph_cluster_installation.md

 ceph3                      : ok=321  changed=35   unreachable=0    failed=0
 metrics4                   : ok=67   changed=6    unreachable=0    failed=0
 ```

+> INFO: If you need to delete your cluster you can use the purge-docker-cluster.yml available in ceph ansible.
+> WARNING: this will delete all the config and pools in your cluster only use if something has gone very wrong.
+> For Example to delete/purge the DC2 ceph cluster you would run the next steps:
+> #cd /root/dc2/ceph-ansible/
+> # ansible-playbook -i inventory --skip-tags=with_pkg purge-docker-cluster.yml

 ## Check both DC1 and DC2 cluster health